material-components/material-components-web/README.md

 MDC Web strives to seamlessly incorporate into a wider range of usage contexts, from simple static websites to complex, JavaScript-heavy applications to hybrid client/server rendering systems.
 In short, whether you're already heavily invested in another framework or not, it should be easy to incorporate Material Components into your site in a lightweight, idiomatic fashion.

+MDC Web provides customizations in theming, shaping & typography and available in other [major web frameworks](docs/framework-wrappers.md).

+Material Components for the web is the successor to [Material Design Lite](https://getmdl.io/).

 > NOTE: Material Components Web follows semver and is still in version 0.x, which means it is regularly subject to
 > breaking changes.
 We typically follow a 2-week release schedule which includes one minor release per month with
 > breaking changes, and intermediate patch releases with bug fixes.